phellonchen/Visual-R1/README.md

 ## Performance
 TODO: Report the performance of our Visual R1.

-We leverage DeepSeek-R1-Distill-Qwen-1.5B \ DeepSeek-R1-Distill-Qwen-7B \ DeepSeek-R1-Distill-Qwen-32B as LLM backbone.
+We leverage DeepSeek-R1-Distill-Qwen-1.5B \ DeepSeek-R1-Distill-Qwen-7B \ DeepSeek-R1-Distill-Qwen-32B as LLM backbones.